A Little About Me

 In the beginning…

 Ever since I was a kid, growing up, and even before I realized it, I have always seen the world as a collective set of different "flavors", if you will, of different cultures, colors, smells, sounds, etc., and I've always been intrigued the most by those who are different than me, or, more generally, by the unknown.
-In my child brain, being in a different enviornment meant a new adventure, and a sensory experience.
+In my child brain, being in a different environment meant a new adventure, and a sensory experience.

 Growing up the way I did and having parents who loved more than anything to travel and meet people, I had never seen the world from any sort of "us" vs. "them" perspective, and I was taught to respect people for who they are, and to stay curious, rather than to judge and to compare.
 Having this as a basis for what eventually became my natural way of thinking, as I got older, as you could imagine, I became quite confused when I realized how many people were not like me.
 In fact, something didn't feel right about how much social groups around me tended to isolate themselves, and moreover, tended to enforce this isolation upon themselves in order to fit in.
 If you didn't look like this, believe that, dress like this, etc., then, well, you needed to find where you fit in...

-Forming an idealogy…
+Forming an ideology…

-Making sense of my idealogy…
+Making sense of my ideology…

 The beginning of a new era…